LDAWG-a11y/a11yWebApp/src/guides/modal-vs-non-modal-dialogs.md

 I'm not going to code the JavaScript for this, as there are better ways in 2024, so there's little benefit in me typing it all out.

 Essentially, what we would need to do is is add `aria-hidden="true"` to each landmark, to ensure it and its descendants are hidden from the accessibility tree. [aria-modal="true" does do that for the majority of browsers, but not all](https://a11ysupport.io/tech/aria/aria-modal_attribute).
 Then, we would need to trap focus inside the dialog, by getting the first and last actionable elements and listening for the correct keypresses.
 If a user was focuses on the last element and presses <kbd>Tab</kbd> then we would `focus()` on the first actionable element.
-Conversely, if a user presses <kbd>Shift</kbd> and <kbd>Tab</kbd> whilst focused on the first actionable element, we could then move `focus()` to the last actionable element, so in essence, our user is trapped within.
+Conversely, if a user presses <kbd>Shift</kbd> and <kbd>Tab</kbd> whilst focused on the first actionable element, we could then move `focus()` to the last actionable element, so in essence, our user's focus is trapped, as we are forcing their focus to cycle through the dialog.
+This approach requires our users to either complete the action required or close the dialog and reactivate the underlying page.

 There is one caveat with the above, it prevents a user from tabbing back up into their browser's UI, so they cannot get into the address bar etc, until they close the dialog.
 The alternative would have been to walk the DOM, essentially loop through all descendants of the `<body>` element, except the dialog and then search for every single element that can receive focus (including custom widgets with `tabindex="0"`) and add `tabindex="-1"`, obviously we'd need to make them focusable again when the dialog closed, along with removing `aria-hidden` from the landmarks etc.

 #### A better way

-In recent times we have been treated with some useful new features, one of which was the `inert` property for HTML.
-This attribute has been kicking around since 2022, but it wasn't supported in Firefox until mid 2023 and back in 2022 we typically still supported IE, so we had to use a polyfill to get this to work properly.
+In recent times we have been treated with some useful new features, one of which was the [inert property for HTML](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/inert).
+The `inert` attribute has been kicking around since 2022, but it wasn't supported in [Firefox until mid 2023](https://caniuse.com/?search=inert) and back in 2022 we typically still supported IE, so we had to use a polyfill to get this to work properly.

 Essentially, what `inert` does is it not only removes the node it is applied to, along with all its descendants from the accessibility tree, but it also prevents any elements or descendants receiving focus.
 So in essence, we are killing two birds with one stone, neat, huh?